Lithill/Brain-Worms/README.md

    3. Solution: Swap alert boxes for overlays.

 10.
     1. Expected behaviour: User can't gain more points by multiply clicks per animation.
     2. Actual behaviour: Users can get multiple points by clicking on the same animation.
     3. Solution: Insert click counter and if statement - if clicked once then add point.

 11.
     1. Expected behaviour: Player's "You scored x" number is the same across different parts of the page.
     2. Actual behaviour: Player's "You scored x" overlay number can be less than the actual score due to animation still being clickable after the overlay uses the playerScore.
     3. Solution: setTimeout on game-over overlay.

 12.
     1. Expected behaviour: Leaderboard to appear and buttons to unfreeze after game ends.
     2. Actual behaviour: Leaderboard did not appear and buttons did not unfreeze after game ends.
     3. Solution: Create if statement to check if leaderboardArr is null.

-13.
-   1. Expected behaviour:
-   2. Actual behaviour:
-   3. Solution:

 ### Known Bugs